KinsonDigital/.github/docs/CONTRIBUTING.md

 <h2 style="border:0;font-weight:bold" align="center">Setting Things Up</h2>

-For first-time contributors, you need to fork the repository so you can contribute.
+For first-time contributors, you need to fork the repository to start contributing.
 There are a few steps that you will need to go through to start contributing.
 Go [here](https://github.com/KinsonDigital/.github/blob/main/docs/HowToFork.md) to follow the steps on forking the repository.
 There are lots of additional resources on the web on what forking is and how to do this.

 <h2 style="border:0;font-weight:bold" align="center">Branching</h2>